Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Non-Separable halo bias and halo cross-correlations

 The halo bias $b_{\mathrm{hh}}$ for haloes of masses $M_1$ and $M_2$ separated by a distance $r$ can be defined using the real-space cross-correlation function of haloes, $\xi_{\mathrm{c}}(r, M_1, M_2, z)$, and is given by \citep{cooray_sheth_2002, smith+2007, mead_verde_2021}:

-Here $\xi_{\rm mm}(r, z)$ is the linear matter spatial auto-correlation function.
+Here $\xi^{\rm lin}_{\rm mm}(r, z)$ is the linear matter spatial auto-correlation function.
 The halo cross-correlation quantifies the excess probability, in N-body simulations, of finding a dark matter halo of one mass $M_1$ at a given distance from a halo of another mass $M_2$, relative to a random distribution, and serves as an important statistic for characterizing the large-scale matter distribution \citep{Peebles1980}.

-Two key assumptions, commonly employed in the standard halo model, significantly simplify the calculations.
+By construction, the above definition yields an effective, non-linear halo bias: because $\xi^{\rm lin}_{\rm mm}$ is linear, all non-linear growth of matter clustering on quasi-linear and small scales is absorbed into $b_{\rm hh}(M_1,M_2,r,z)$ in Eq.~\eqref{eq:cross_corr}.
+One may alternatively define the linear halo bias, $b^{\rm lin}_{\rm hh}$, by replacing $\xi^{\rm lin}_{\rm mm}$ in this equation with the fully non-linear matter correlation $\xi_{\rm mm}$, which removes the non-linear growth of the matter field from the bias definition.
+As we show later, this choice does not affect the separability statistic introduced in this paper.

+On sufficiently large scales $\xi_{\rm mm} \simeq \xi^{\rm lin}_{\rm mm}$, so both definitions of bias coincide.
+In this regime it is common to invoke two further assumptions to simplify calculations.
 The first is the assumption that the halo bias is a separable function of masses $M_1$ and $M_2$ and is expressed as

 where the scale-dependent halo bias $b(M, r, z)$ of dark matter haloes with mass $M$ is defined via their spatial auto-correlation function as

 The second assumption is the scale independence of halo bias given by